 Who might require a kidney transplant?

-Kidney transplant is a lifesaving surgery required in patients suffering from end-stage renal disease.
-The patient with such condition suffer from kidney failure, that is, in these patients, the kidneys are not able to effectively perform the physiological function of filtering blood and other essential functions.
+A kidney transplant is a lifesaving surgery required in patients suffering from end-stage renal disease.
+Patients with such conditions suffer from kidney failure, that is, in these patients, the kidneys are not able to effectively perform the physiological function of filtering blood and other essential functions.

 Who can donate a Kidney?